dudareolon/CS260_Assignment_07/README.md

 The second goal of this assignment is to also create a smarter hashtable (double hashing or chaining) including at least the same functions as the simple hashtable.

+PS: I thought I was doing all my codes in this repository.
+But instead I was doing them on my private testing repository.
+That is why there is only one commit to this code.
+If you would like to see all my commits I will gladly share my private testing repository with you.
+I apologize for the mistake.

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 Design: